walles/headsetharry/README.md

 * Make a Settings activity where one can set which languages to support.
 * For incoming messages, identify exactly the languages that have been configured in the settings.
+* Default the configured-languages list to the system language